GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: Evaluation

-\textbf{View-dependent Performance.} In addition to our comprehensive quantitative and qualitative evaluation on both synthetic and real datasets, we further analyze the behavior of our method as the number of available input views increases. \autoref{fig:syn4r_view_graph} summarizes the quantitative comparison for PSNR on NVS, albedo, relighting, and roughness on the Synthetic4Relight~\cite{zhang2022invrender} dataset.
-We observe that in sparse-view scenarios (4-8 views), our method consistently outperforms all baselines across all evaluation scenarios.
-As the number of views increases (16-32), Ref-GS in particular achieves better performance in NVS and relighting; however, our method continues to produce competitive results within a small margin.
-Notably, while all methods benefit from additional views, GAINS starts from a more stable and reliable baseline in the extremely sparse-view regime, indicating stronger robustness under challenging conditions.
-A closer inspection of the roughness estimation reveals that our method maintains stable and consistent roughness predictions regardless of view count due to segmentation guidance.
-In contrast, techniques such as Ref-GS, which impose no spatial constraints, eventually surpass our performance at higher view counts by capturing finer-grained roughness estimations that segmentation-based guidance is unable to capture.
-This illustrates a minor trade-off between robustness in sparse-view settings and the potential for high-frequency detail recovery under dense supervision.
+\textbf{Ablation: Number of input views.} In addition to our comprehensive quantitative and qualitative evaluation on both synthetic and real datasets, we further analyze the behavior of our method as the number of available input views increases. \autoref{fig:spheres_view_inc} summarizes the quantitative comparison for PSNR on NVS, albedo and relighting on Shiny Blender~\cite{verbin2022refnerf}.
+We observe that in sparse-view scenarios (4-8 views), our method consistently outperforms all baselines across all evaluation scenarios by a significant margin.
+As the number of views increases (16-32), GI-GS competes in NVS; however, our method continues to produce competitive results within a small margin and continues to surpass in relighting.
+On denser view counts (64-100), Ref-Gaussian surpasses GAINS in NVS and begins to match our relighting performance.
+This improvement is largely due to its relaxed optimization objective: instead of explicitly optimizing albedo, it relies on the Stage~I SH representation and focuses on appearance fitting.
+Additionally, it continues scene densification during Stage~II, which further improves view synthesis quality as more observations become available.
+While all methods benefit from additional views, GAINS starts from a more stable and reliable baseline in the extremely sparse-view regime, demonstrating stronger robustness under challenging conditions.
 Complementing our quantitative experiments, we also provide qualitative relighting and material estimation results (albedo, metallicity, and roughness) in~\autoref{fig:spheres_view_inc} on the \textit{gardenspheres} scene from the Ref-Real~\cite{verbin2022refnerf} dataset.
 Across all view counts, GAINS demonstrates strong and stable material reconstruction, producing accurate specular reflections and consequently superior relighting performance.
-As reflected quantitatively in the roughness bar chart, this trend is also clearly visible in the qualitative results.
-Specifically, our roughness and metallic estimates remain stable and robust, exhibiting only minor improvements as the number of input views increases.
+Moreover, our roughness and metallic estimates remain stable and robust.
 This further demonstrates GAINS' advantage in low-view settings, where competing methods often suffer from noisy, irregular, or unstable material reconstructions.
 Improvements observed under dense inputs mainly stem from enhanced geometry estimation and improved lighting recovery.
-In contrast competing methods exhibit pronounced shape degradation in low-view settings (4-8 views). \textbf{Ablation.} We conduct an ablation study on the TensoIR \cite{Jin2023TensoIR} dataset using 8 input views with a best-crop masking strategy to ensure that metrics reflect only the reconstructed foreground regions.
-We focus our ablation on the different learning-based priors that constitute the material estimation stage (II): segmentation guidance, IID guidance, and the diffusion prior.
-In addition, we also include a comparison to baseline that includes only the additional losses for shape, but not for material estimation.
-From~\autoref{tab:ablation}, we observe that the IID component improves the accuracy of the albedo estimation and relighting quality, but compared to segmentation guidance or the diffusion prior, NVS quality degrades.
-Segmentation guidance improves NVS performance.
-The diffusion prior by itself improves all components, albeit to a lesser degree than IID for albedo and relighting.
-However, when combining all three components, we see the overall best performance. \autoref{fig:prior_sing_exp} provides further qualitative evidence of these effects.
-Here we demonstrate how in the absence of learning-based priors, our method fails to recover reliable reflectance properties, with metallicity and roughness being especially inaccurate.
-When the IID prior is omitted, specular responses become significantly diminished, while removing segmentation guidance prevents the model from learning consistent material assignments across object regions.
+In contrast competing methods exhibit pronounced shape degradation in low-view settings (4-8 views).